Compression, Generalization and Learning: Introduction

-We hope that these achievements will open a new age of exploration and discovery in an important subarea of data-driven methods that is centered around the notion of compression.
-As previously mentioned, we here already consider support vector methods, and show that the new findings of this paper allow one to improve the results of \cite{CampiGaratti2021} in that all assumptions on the distribution of the examples are removed in the endeavor to obtain upper bounds on the risk.
-We also study here a generalized version of the so-called Guaranteed Error Machine, which was introduced and studied in \cite{Campi2010} under a limiting condition on the complexity of the classifier.
-Moving beyond the scope of this paper, we feel like mentioning that its authors are currently studying a vast body of example-driven computer science algorithms in which a so-called \emph{importance procedure} enables the use of the compression theory developed herein to tune the hyper-parameters.
-While the latter is just an additional instance of application, we hope that the novel theory of this paper will prove useful beyond these applications and into a large set of contexts dealing with data-driven methods.
-The reader is also referred to the recent position paper \cite{CampiCareGaratti2021} for a broad presentation of the need in our present time, in which data are getting ever more pervasive, to establish well-principled theories for the evaluation of the risk associated with data-driven decisions.
+We hope that the findings presented in this paper will open a new era of exploration and discovery in an important subarea of data-driven methods that is centered around the notion of compression.
+As previously mentioned, we here already consider support vector methods and improve the results in \cite{CampiGaratti2021} by eliminating all assumptions on the distribution of the examples for the problem of obtaining upper bounds on the risk.
+We also study a generalized version of the so-called Guaranteed Error Machine, which was introduced in \cite{Campi2010} under a limiting condition on the complexity of the classifier.
+Beyond the applications discussed in this paper, we expect that our results will prove useful in various fields where the scenario approach is applicable (including robust optimization, with its multiform applications to diverse contexts).
+We feel like to also mention that the authors of this paper are at present actively exploring a wide range of example-driven computer science algorithms in which the application of the compression theory of this paper is made possible through an \emph{importance procedure} for example selection, even in cases where the original algorithm lacks any compression (see \cite{PacCamGar:23} for a study in the context of machine learning).
+For a broader discussion on the increasing importance of establishing well-founded risk theories for data-driven decision processes, particularly in today's time in which the use of data is becoming pervasive, the reader is referred to the recent position paper \cite{CampiCareGaratti2021}.